Gov. Northam visits Valley to dedicate new state forest

 Recreational fishing opportunities were also impacted from the mercury contamination, due to fish consumption advisories on the South River and South Fork Shenandoah River (SFSR).

-The settlement over that contamination, administered by the Virginia Department of Environmental Quality and the U.S. Fish and Wildlife Service, is valued at about $50 million.
+, administered by the Virginia Department of Environmental Quality and the U.S. Fish and Wildlife Service, is valued at about $50 million.

 Originally part of Boone’s Run Farm, the property was owned by long-time Charlottesville residents Virginia and Alfred Dofflemyer and was in the Dofflemyer family for multiple generations.
 Prior to 2007, Boone’s Run Farm was a well-managed tree farm.